All Episodes

 He didn't, and so we fired.

-The report that the special ops guys asked him to surrender supports Al Jazeera's claim.
+The report that the Special Ops guys asked him surrender supports Al Jazeera's claim.

-Navy SEAL Team 6, they've flown there from uh in helicopters.
+Navy SEAL Team 6, they've flown there in helicopters.

-But according to Jacob Tapper of ABC, the original plan was for the SEALs to repel down into the compound, and that's how they practice it in April.
+But according to Jacob Tapper of ABC, the original plan was for the SEALs to rape down into the compound, and that's how they practice it in April.

 Everybody in it survived, but they had to blow it up to keep it from being captured.